fazilm-ai/pipeline/README.md

 ## Secrets

-You need to store the following secrets in your GitHub repository to deploy correctly:
+Following secrets are stored in GitHub repository to deploy correctly:

-- **EC2_SSH_PRIVATE_KEY**: The private SSH key for accessing your EC2 instance.
+- **EC2_SSH_PRIVATE_KEY**: The private SSH key for accessing the EC2 instance.
-- **EC2_PUBLIC_IP**: The public IP address of your EC2 instance.
+- **EC2_PUBLIC_IP**: The public IP address of the EC2 instance.

 ## Ensure the Private Key is Correctly Stored in GitHub Secrets

-Since GitHub Actions does not support multi-line secrets properly, ensure your private key is base64-encoded before storing it:
+Since GitHub Actions does not support multi-line secrets properly, ensure the private key is base64-encoded before storing it:

-On your local machine, run:
+On the local machine, run:

 base64 -w 0 pipelinekey.pem